zhivkoplias/rnaseq_for_bionetworks/README.md

-# work-in-progress
-some work-in-progress scripts to parse expression data
+A set of wrappers to parse microarray and RNA-seq data